Huawei says it’s evaluating Russia sanctions, as Meng reappears

 But in a deal with the U.S. Justice Department in September 2021, she acknowledged helping to conceal the company’s direct dealings in Iran, which violated U.S. sanctions.
 That month, Meng returned to China, and the “Two Michaels” returned to Canada.

-Huawei said Monday its revenue fell 28.6 percent in 2021 from the previous year, as it sold off its Honor smartphone business due to lack of chip supply under U.S. sanctions.
-But the company said its net profit jumped 75.9 percent due to the sale of part of its business, and other factors including “optimization of our product mix.”
+Huawei said Monday its revenue fell 28.6 percent in 2021 from the previous year, as it sold off its Honor smartphone business because of the lack of chip supply under U.S. sanctions.
+But the company said its profit jumped 75.9 percent thanks to the sale of part of its business and other factors, including “optimization of our product mix.”

 Despite concerted efforts by the United States and its allies to stymie its global advance, Huawei remained the world’s largest telecommunications equipment vendor in 2021 by sales, with 28.7 percent market share, according to research firm Dell’Oro.